 Yes.
-If your case qualifies, you can generally choose S case procedures any time before trial.
+If you qualify, you can generally choose S case procedures anytime before trial.
 After your trial begins, however, it is too late to choose S case status.

 6. What if I chose, and the Tax Court granted me, S case status but I changed my mind and want my case heard as a regular case?
 How do I change the status of my case?